Notarized Will in Montreal

 How to change a will?

-To change a will, two options are available to you.
-Make a codicil or make a new will.
+To change a will, two options are available to you: make a codicil or make a new will.
 A codicil is recommended for minor changes to a will.
 For major changes, it is advisable to make a new will.

 What is the price of a notarial will?

-The price of a will, like any other legal act, varies according to the complexity of the case, the time spent on file, disbursements (costs of publication of the Land Registry, taxes, registration fees for the Register of Wills of the chamber of the notaries, etc.), management and operation fees (employee (s) of the notary, the localization of the place of business, etc.), expertise and experience of the notary.
+The price of a will, like any other legal act, varies according to the complexity of the case, the time spent on the file, disbursements (costs of publication of the Land Registry, taxes, registration fees for the Register of Wills of the chamber of the notaries, etc.), management and operation fees (employee (s) of the notary, the localization of the place of business, etc.), expertise and experience of the notary.